Home

 2. A diagnosis of sciatica or osteoarthritis may or may not be helpful.
 Such diagnoses describe the location and physical components of the symptoms, which is a name given to symptoms that, for the most part, one can identify for themselves.
 There is the potential for helpful information in that the diagnoses describe inflammation, but they provide no information on why and how the inflammation came about, and thus how to eliminate it.
 However, when the diagnoses are used as pointers toward potential causal factors, further study may lead one to consider (in the case of sciatic pain), a tight piriformis or weak low back muscles, or (in the case of osteoarthritis), chronic inflammation, for example.*

-3. A diagnosis of Hashimoto’s disease or depression or Crohn’s disease or rheumatoid arthritis describe symptoms with a complete disconnection from underlying conditions that cause the symptoms.
-The underlying conditions can certainly be discovered (e.g. microbiome imbalance, chronic stress, chronic inflammation, excessive toxic load, vitamin D deficiency, etc.) but the diagnoses themselves are a superfluous naming exercise that is disconnected from underlying conditions, and therefore inadequate for defining and addressing the cause(s).
+3. A diagnosis of Hashimoto’s disease or depression or IBS describe symptoms with a complete disconnection from underlying conditions that cause the symptoms.
+The underlying conditions can certainly be discovered (e.g. microbiome imbalance, chronic stress, chronic inflammation, excessive toxic load, vitamin D deficiency, etc.) but the diagnoses themselves are a superfluous naming exercise and inadequate for defining and addressing the cause(s).
 See more below in Who is Helped by the Designation of More Than 90,000 Diagnoses?

 *Some may claim that the purpose of getting a diagnosis is to “rule out something more serious.”
 This may be a valid argument in a few cases involving high-risk symptoms of the heart, for example.
 But in many cases, it’s reasonable to consider different courses of action that you would choose based on different diagnoses, and begin to test the body’s response to some of them now.
 If experiencing symptoms of sciatica, what is the effect from gentle, progressive strengthening of the low back?
 And what is the effect of stretching the piriformis?
 If sciatic symptoms disappear, no diagnosis was necessary to determine and resolve the cause, and less time, energy, money, and attention was diverted from healing.
 If the symptoms do not resolve, more information has been gained in the search for resolution.

-Who is Helped by the Designation of More than 90,000 Diagnoses?
+What’s the Purpose & Value in Having More than 90,000 Diagnoses?
 Who is Hurt?

 As demonstrated above, a diagnosis of chronic disease is not an understanding of the foundational cause and resolution.
 In fact, medical literature is rife with diagnoses for which the cause is “unknown” and there is “no cure.”

-You can verify this for yourself by examining the definitions of diagnoses of ADHD, depression, autoimmune disease, chronic pain, OPLL, and so on.
+You can verify this for yourself by examining establishment medicine’s definitions of diagnoses for ADHD, depression, autoimmune disease, chronic pain, OPLL, and so on.

 The World Health Organization has developed a classification system for diagnoses called the ICD-10-CM (with “10” referring to the 10th edition). [source] This is a list of diagnosis codes, broken into 22 chapters and 288 sections, each section containing multiple diagnoses. [source]

-The U.S. Dept of Health & Human Services takes another 115 pages to document “a set of rules” to “accompany and complement the official conventions and instructions provided within the ICD-10-CM.”
+The U.S. Dept of Health & Human Services takes another 115 pages to document “a set of rules” to “accompany and complement”… the ICD-10-CM.

-How much time, money and attention has been required by people in the medical establishment to understand, track and report on 97, 296 possible diagnoses, and follow 115 pages of related rules, with every person in their care?
+How much time, money and attention has been required by people in the medical establishment to understand 97,296 possible diagnoses and 115 pages of related rules, and to track and report on them with every single person in their care?

 How has this diagnostic process impacted the amount and quality of attention individuals have received from doctors?
 How specifically has this system affected the intention, motivation and capability of doctors in their role of determining the cause and course of action best suited to healing?